skrodahl/NewTon/README.md

 ### 🎯 Double Elimination Brackets
 - **Professional Structure**: Frontside/backside brackets for 8, 16, and 32 players
-- **Smart Generation**: Prevents bye vs bye matchups in first round
+- **Smart Generation**: Prevents two walkovers from meeting in first round
 - **Interactive Visualization**: Zoom, pan, and click-to-select winners
 - **Automatic Advancement**: Walkovers advance real players intelligently
 - **Contextual Status**: Hover over tournament matches to show status, tournament progression, and undo
+- **Undo**: Full undo of all matches without completed downstream matches to prevent undoing large portions of the tournament at once, can undo more matches in stages

 ### 🎮 Match Management
 - **Centralized Control**: Manage entire tournament from one interface